 - Black Bullet;

 Finally, let's leave a list of famous loli characters.
-It is worth remembering that what defines the character to be a loli, is not just your age or childish appearance but also the clothes you are wearing.
+It is worth remembering that what defines the character being a loli, is not only his age or childish appearance but also the clothes they are wearing.
 Many end up meeting characters but have no idea that the outfit they are wearing is part of the lolita style.

 - Suzu Hagimura (Seitokai Yakuindomo);